smartlab-network/open-biohit-plus/docs/operation.rst

 Start_measurement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This runs a bat chosen bat script after a period of incubation.
+This runs the chosen bat script after a period of incubation.
+Example use - to measure force of measurement of beating EHMs.